DJ, Clothing Designer, and (soon to be) music producer. ADXRE (Adore) is an umbrella for all of my creative outlets!

-My latest startup is called HDP Health.
+My startup named HDP Health.
 We built AI technology that could read structured and un-structured medical record data and automatically identify patients for clinical trials.
 We worked with various healthcare providers and pharmacetucial companies to speed up the pace of bringing new revolutionary medical treatments to market faster.

 For another Hackathon project I created an application to replace business cards.
 It was extremely simple and all it did was when you met someone, you would pull out your phone, insert their email and the location/event you were at and it would send a pre-baked email "Great to meet you at EVENT, we should connect for coffee soon."
 Up until iOS 11 I used this app whenever I met someone to avoid losing the business card and never following up.